 Please read these Terms and Conditions carefully as they form the basis of your contract with WeAreBamboo.
-This agreement is made at the time of booking and becomes legally binding upon payment of your deposit.
-By booking a program with WeAreBamboo, you signify you have read and accepted these Terms and Conditions.
+This agreement is made at the time of booking and becomes legally binding upon payment at the time of booking.
+By booking a tour with WeAreBamboo, you signify you have read and accepted these Terms and Conditions.

 All programs advertised on our website and/or on Facebook are offered and/or operated by WeAreBamboo Ltd. (trading as Bamboo and referred to as Bamboo or 'we' herein after) with company number 59926953 whose registered office is:

 61 Seaview Road